koumay/syrianarchive-investigations/investigations/arbin-draft.md

 On 23 March 2018 Arbin city was targeted again with incendiary munitions.
 The Syrian Civil Defense in Damascus countryside [published on their Facebook page that](https://www.facebook.com/SCDrifdimashq/posts/2161393883885909) "A massacre against humanity was committed in Arbin city.
 The preliminary appraisal of death reached 37 people (mostly women and children) were burned alive when they were in a shelter, as a result of bombing it with incendiary munitions."
 The photo (Graphic) published by the civil defense shows a killed person body that is completely burned as a result of the attack.

+Erbin news network [published a photo](https://www.facebook.com/erbeen.news/posts/1490076927769811) on their facebook account claiming that a basement has been targeted with incendiary munitions.

 Al Jiser media agency's journalist "Soheib mouhammed" [published a video on March 23](https://www.youtube.com/watch?v=CKfd02joIRU) after the claimed incendiary attack showing the impact site.
 The video also showed an interview with Abo Omar Al Akeed saying: "This massacre resulted of 44 casualties as a result of the attack by the Syrian government which targeted a basement.
 We were not able to get all the dead bodies out because it was completely burned".

 #video to be geolocated.

 Jobar news agency [published a video](https://www.youtube.com/watch?v=t1_mrsJVee0) showing burned people in the basement as a result of the incendiary attack.

+Orient TV [published a video](https://www.youtube.com/watch?v=Vb-DTcAzqmg) about the incident which includes an interview with Abo Omar Al Akeed who mentioned that the attack happened at 09:30 pm Damascus local time.
+He also said that the people killed were mainly women and children hiding in the basement.

 #### List of Killed civilians names: